Athenian-CompSci-Sp21/GCF-assignment-template/README.md

 # Greatest common factor

 ## Problem Description
-In this assignment, you will make a function to determine the greatest commo factor between two numbers.
+In this assignment, you will make a function to determine the greatest common factor between two numbers.
 There are many ways to do this.
 The important thing is that yur function returns the "GCF".

 ## Example